KTH/kth-node-cortina-block/README.md

 - `redisConfig` is optional.
 An object parsed from `kth-node-configuration`, containing `host` and `port`.
 If provided, blocks will be cached in redis.
 - `redisKey` is optional.
 Use unique keys of multiple apps share the same redis.
+- `supportedLanguages` is optional.
+Limit what languages should be allowed.
+Default is `['sv', 'en']`.

 ### Returned blocks